s-mcdonald/Tickr/README.md

 ## Tickr

-> **Note:** This is a personal project for educational purposes and is currently in active development.
+> **Note:** This is a personal project for educational purposes and is currently in development.

-Tickr is a C#-based web service designed to help investors analyze stock market ticker symbols and efficiently manage their investment portfolios.
-Whether you're a beginner or an experienced trader, Tickr offers a user-friendly interface and powerful features to enhance your investment strategy.
+Tickr is a C#-based application utilizing client server architecture and microservices designed to help investors analyze stock market ticker symbols and efficiently manage their investment portfolios.

 🚀 Features